cuatrovientos-ci/ee4m-fa2ss/README.md

 ## Modules

-1. Efficient warehouse management
+1. Basics in Sustainable and Innovative Purchasing
-2. Applied Supply Chain Logistics
+2. Efficient and Digital Logistics
-3. Sustainable and Digital Competencies in the Supply Chain
-4. Cost efficiency in logistics and supply chain.
+3. Fundamentals in Logistics Engineering